-- 1. The City will create an Education, Training and Staff Development fund of \$900,000 related to CUPE rated employees over two calendar years.
-A Joint Committee with equal representation from the City and Union shall discuss and implement decisions with respect to education, training and staff development.
-Education, training and staff development will include, but not be limited to: - a) problem solving, effective communication, and conflict resolution for union stewards and supervisory personnel; - the issues of respectful workplace, no harassment and no discrimination for all City/CUPE workplaces;

-- organizational requirements identified as priorities in the City's Human Resource Management Strategic Plan and the departmental business plan process. - training requirements associated with the redeployment of CUPE members affected by organizational restructuring/technological change; - e) new or expanded training programs that are in the interests of both the employees and the City; - A Senior Steering Committee comprised of the Mayor, Chief Administrative Officer and the President of CUPE Local 500, shall be formed. - 3.
-The Joint Committee shall formulate a plan for Education and Staff Development that will be presented to the Senior Steering Committee prior to September 30, 2006.
-The Plan shall be updated and a report presented to the Senior Steering Committee prior to September 30th of each year of the Agreement. - 4.
-The Joint Committee will continue to support - E-learning (Centre) - Essential Skills Program - Foremanship Program - Respectful Workplace Training - Scholarships - 5.
-The Joint Committee will ensure funds are allocated to support the communication and administration of funded programs.
+- 1. The City will create an Education, Training, Staff Development and Employee Wellness Fund of five hundred thousand dollars (\$500,000) related to CUPE rated employees over two calendar years.
+A Joint Committee with equal representation from the City and Union shall discuss and implement initiatives with respect to education, training, staff development, and employee wellness.
+Such initiatives Education, training and staff development will include, but not be limited to: - a) problem solving, effective communication, and conflict resolution for union stewards and supervisory personnel; - b) the issues of respectful workplace, no harassment and no discrimination for all City/CUPE workplaces; - c) organizational requirements identified as priorities in the City's Human Resource Management Strategic Plan and the departmental business plan process; - d) training requirements associated with the redeployment of CUPE members affected by organizational restructuring/technological change; - e) new or expanded training programs that are in the interests of both the employees and the City; - f) researching and providing opportunities to improve and enhance employee wellness. - 2.
+A Senior Steering Committee comprised of the Chief Administrative Officer and the President of CUPE, Local 500, shall be formed. - The Joint Committee shall formulate a plan for Education, Training, Staff Development and Employee Wellness that will be presented to the Senior Steering Committee prior to September 30, 2015.
+The Plan shall be updated and a report presented to the Senior Steering Committee prior to September 30th of each year of the Agreement.

+- 4. The Joint Committee will continue to support:

+- E-learning (Centre)

+- Essential Skills Program

+- Foremanship Program

+- Respectful Workplace Training

+- Scholarships

+- Employee Wellness

+- 5. The Joint Committee will ensure funds are allocated to support the communication and administration of funded programs.
 This would include but not be limited to:

 - the preparation of pamphlets and brochures

 - CUPE membership surveys

 - special events

 - program evaluations

-- staffing costs to provide direct coordination and support to joint committee programs
+- staffing costs to provide direct coordination and support to Joint Committee

 - 6. In the event of a disagreement within the Joint Committee, the matter will be referred to the Senior Steering Committee for resolution.